Python Handwriting OCR: Complete Guide with Code Examples Skip to main content

 # Download from https://github.com/tesseract-ocr/tesseract

-Now let's run it directly on our handwritten recipe:
+Now let's try using PyTesseract (the Python wrapper for Tesseract) on our handwritten recipe:

 # Try to run Tesseract on the PDF